ayushsubedi/bi/02_week/content.md

 enables you to apply different variable, such as determining the maximum price you would pay for raw materials and still make profit

 ### Exception reporting
-monitors performance of variable that are outside a defined range, such as pinpointing the region that generated hightst sale, or production center that went over budget.
+monitors performance of variable that are outside a defined range, such as pinpointing the region that generated highest sale, or production center that went over budget.

 ## Users/Stakeholders